Do you put a lot of information about yourself on social media? There’s a chance it may be used in ways you might not

-Any single piece of this info listed below could help a crook steal your identity, wreak financial havoc in your life or just simply learn too much about you.
+Any single piece of this information listed below could help a crook steal your identity, wreak financial havoc in your life or just simply learn too much about you.

-If you’re putting any of these things out there on Facebook, take the info down right now!
+If you’re putting any of these things out there on your profile, take the information down right now.

-Your date of birth is a critical piece of info a criminal needs to commit identity theft against you.
+Your date of birth is a critical piece of information a criminal needs to commit identity theft against you.

 A survey conducted by Visa found that almost half of respondents said they disclose their birthday on social media.

-Visa found some 29% of people admitted to sharing their phone number, too.
+Visa found some 29% of people admitted to sharing their phone numbers, too.

 Twenty percent of people list their home address on social media, according to Visa.

 We’ve heard recently about everything from fake package delivery scams at home addresses to criminals posing as utility workers and showing up at people’s homes with the threat that they’ll turn off the power if they’re not paid.

-All the more reason not to give out your home address info on social media!
+All the more reason not to give out your home address information on social media.

 Every Mother’s Day, we see people putting up pictures of their mother and tagging her in the photo.

 Some 14% of people say they list their mother’s maiden name on social media.

-But don’t you do it!
-Your mother’s maiden name is another key piece of info a crook needs to breach your identity and apply for credit in your name.
+But don’t do it!
+Your mother’s maiden name is another key piece of information a crook needs to breach your identity and apply for credit in your name.

 Social Security Number